Ayiwoma/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-(To clean up the data as well provide answers to relevant questions)
+(To clean up the data as well as provide answers to relevant questions)

 ## Process
 ### (your step 1)